Skip to content

 --includeFrom <includes.txt>

-the Gamelist Folder
+... the Gamelist Folder

 This is also depicted in the diagram above.

+...
 Input Folder (ROM-/gamefile-path)

 The files provided with these options

---startAt <game-file-A>
+--startAt <ROM-or-game-file-A>

 are first searched in the current working directory.
 If not found, Skyscraper tries to access them in the input folder.
+If they are not found at all Skyscraper silently assumes that --startAt respective --endAt are not set.

-an Option in a Configuration INI File
+... an Option in a Configuration INI File

-When you have set one of the following parameters in the default configuration file (/home/<USER>/.skyscraper/config.ini) or in a custom config file defined with -c <configfile> the path is calculated from the absolute path of the location of the config INI-file.
+When you have set one of the four following parameters in the default configuration file (/home/<USER>/.skyscraper/config.ini) or in a custom config file defined with -c <configfile> the path is calculated from the absolute path of the location of the config INI-file.

 artworkXml=<artwork.xml>